by Markus Kuhn

 Calculation of the mass of books, newspapers, or packed paper is equally trivial.
 You probably will not need such calculations often, but they nicely show the beauty of the concept of metric paper sizes.

 Using standard paper sizes saves money and makes life simpler in many applications.
 For example, if all scientific journals used only ISO formats, then libraries would have to buy only very few different sizes for the binders.
 Shelves can be designed such that standard formats will fit in exactly without too much wasted shelf volume.
 The ISO formats are used for surprisingly many things besides office paper: the German citizen ID card has format A7, both the European Union and the U.S. (!) passport have format B7, and library microfiches have format A6.
 In some countries (e.g., Germany) even many brands of toilet paper have format A6.

-Although the ISO paper sizes are specified in the standard with the width and height given in millimeters, the dimensions can also be calculated with the following formulas:
+The ISO paper sizes are specified in the standard in a table that states their width and height in millimeters.
+Following the principles described above, the dimensions could be calculated with the following formulas:

 |Format||Width [m]||Height [m]|

-The actual millimeter dimensions in the standard have been calculated by progressively rounding down any division-by-two result, as the small program iso-paper.c demonstrates.
-This guarantees that two A(n+1) pages together are never larger than an An page.
+However, the actual millimeter dimensions in the standard have been calculated instead by using the above values only at n = 0, and then progressively dividing these values by two to obtain the smaller sizes, each time rounding the result to the next lower integer number of millimeters (floor function).
+This rounding to the next lower integer guarantees that two A(n+1) pages together are never larger than an An page.

 Sometimes, paper formats with a different aspect ratio are required for labels, tickets, and other purposes.
 These should preferably be derived by cutting standard series sizes into 3, 4, or 8 equal parts, parallel with the shorter side, such that the ratio between the longer and shorter side is greater than the square root of two.
 Some example long formats in millimeters are: